teamplify/teamplify-runner/README.md

 ## Backup and restore

 Teamplify stores your data in a MySQL database.
-As with any other database, it might be a good idea to make backups from time to time to time.
+As with any other database, it might be a good idea to make backups from time to time.

 To back up the built-in Teamplify database, run: